 State of the Cloud for Service Providers

+At Insight, we talk to our readers about being service providers because it’s not as limiting as Managed Services Providers (MSPs).
 While MSPs are the tacit industry standard nomenclature, it suggests the role involves managing services.
 We’ve found that the partners we work with do far more than simply manage existing deployments.
 They also design, develop, deploy, configure, construct, test, provision, migrate, transfer, install, integrate, implement, optimize, train, service and support information technology systems and services.

-Let’s face it, a server is a server is a server, no matter where it is located.
+Let’s face it, a server is a server, no matter where it is located.
 Ask IT managers who have co-located equipment, and they’ll tell you that their servers and storage still need to be properly and effectively managed.
 That doesn’t change.
 What does change is that they don’t need to concern themselves with what is popularly referred to as “the grunt work” of physically maintaining the machines and their connections.
 Whether using co-location, hosting or cloud services, the provider does the heavy lifting, which frees MSP resources to focus on more productive, and profitable, work.

-The channel spent many years arguing about what exactly “the cloud” is.
+The channel spent many years arguing about what exactly the cloud is.
 Ultimately, they came to realize that it’s simply a less expensive, higher quality way of delivering needed IT services.

 Do you know whether to migrate apps to the cloud?